greenbits/captains-cake/README.md

 The technical portion we will be measuring you on requires you to do the work below.
 It entails these 3 steps:

 0) Setting up the project,
-1) Defining the acceptance criteria,
+1) Give the problem: defining the acceptance criteria,
 2) Iterating on the code base, and
 3) Trying to pass the acceptance criteria.